 House Bill No. 1272 aims to establish healthy relationships education in public schools across Texas.
 The bill introduces a new section, 28.0041, to the Education Code, mandating that school districts provide age-appropriate healthy relationships education at specified grade levels and courses as determined by the State Board of Education.
 The curricula must be based on peer-reviewed research and recognized by leading professional organizations, focusing on developing healthy relationships, life skills, and effective communication between adolescents and their families.
-Additionally, the bill requires school districts to make curriculum materials available for public inspection and to notify parents or guardians about the education program at the beginning of each school year.
+Additionally, the bill requires school districts to make curriculum materials available for public inspection and to notify parents or guardians about the education program, including their rights to review materials and opt-out their children from participation.

 Statutes affected: Introduced: Education Code 12.104 (Education Code 12)